zombiiee-Dev/tic-tac-toe/README.md

 Often time , developers are required to work with an existing codebase and improve upon.
 This is one of that time.

 Repositories has 3 branch:
-- Requirements: Has requirement.
+- Requirements: Has requirements.
 You will code on this branch.
 - Solution: Has answers of requirements.
 - Advance solution: Has :rocket: answers of requirements.